Documentation

 s.store_value("CBSA", loc.cbsa)

-This allows you to capture multiple geographic levels for analysis while only reporting one primary level by default.
+This lets you capture multiple geographic levels for analysis while reporting only the levels you choose.

 Country-Specific Options

-Use the lower-case value in validation_type and reporting_type to target each level below (e.g., state_code, cbsa).
+Use the lower-case value in validation_field and report to target each level below (e.g., state_code, cbsa).

 United States